sourcegraph/handbook/content/company-info-and-process/communication/rfcs/index.md

 In this format, we find it helpful to include:

 - **Tags** for the people involved and their roles in the decision-making framework (including the decider, input providers, approvers, and approvals).
-- **Tags** for any teams that will be affected either directly or indirectly, and should have the opportunity to review and contribute to the RFC.
+- **Teams** for any teams that will be affected either directly or indirectly, and should have the opportunity to review and contribute to the RFC.
 - **Background**: Just enough context necessary to frame the rest of the RFC.
 The content should be indisputable facts, not opinion.
 - **Problem**: A description of the problem that this RFC is trying to address, the constraints, and why this problem is worth solving now.
 - **Proposal, including a linked pull request**: A proposal for the change, including a link to a pull request on GitHub with the proposed changes reflected in the handbook.
 This helps anchor the discussion to a concrete proposal.
 For larger changes, the proposal should include and reflect the status of any rollout steps, such as presenting the changes to the company.